retroaalto/atOS/README.md

 ## Overview

 atOS is a **from-scratch 32-bit x86 operating system** crafted in C and Assembly.
 The project is geared toward systems programmers, students, and OS enthusiasts who want to explore how operating systems work at the hardware/software boundary.

 Unlike modern operating systems, atOS removes safety restrictions, giving developers complete control and transparency into memory, hardware, and execution.

+This makes atOS ideal for learning, experimentation, and low-level programming without the abstractions and protections of contemporary OSes.

+**TL;DR**: atOS is a simple, open-source 32-bit Ring0 operating system designed for educational purposes and low-level exploration.

 ---

 ## Features

-- 🖥️ **32-bit x86 Architecture** — runs on legacy and virtualized hardware.
+- 🖥️ **32-bit x86 Architecture** — runs on legacy and virtualized hardware (Not tested).
-- 🛠️ **Custom Language Support** — an integrated experimental language for writing OS-level applications.
+- 🛠️ **Custom Language Support** — an integrated experimental language for writing applications.
-- 🔓 **No Safety Barriers** — no protection layers or user/kernel enforcement, making it ideal for exploration and teaching.
+- 🔓 **No Safety Barriers** — Ring0, no protection layers or user/kernel enforcement, making it ideal for exploration and teaching.
 - 📖 **Open Source** — licensed under MIT, free to use, modify, and extend.
+- 🐧 **Educational Focus** — designed as a learning tool for understanding OS concepts, not for production use.
+- 🧩 **Modular Design** — components like memory management, file systems, and drivers are separated for easier study and modification.
+- 🖥️ **Graphical Output** — basic VBE graphics support for simple GUIs and visual applications.
+- 🗄️ **File System Support** — ISO9660 for CD-ROM images, FAT32 for hard drives.
+- 🖱️ **Input Handling** — keyboard and mouse drivers for user interaction.
+- 🐢 **Multitasking** — cooperative multitasking with a simple scheduler.
+- 🐚 **Shell Environment** — a basic command-line shell for interacting with the OS

 ---